Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/303-custom-boot-menu-key.md

-# Dasharo compatibility: Custom boot menu key
+# Dasharo compatibility: Custom Boot Keys

 ## Test cases

-### CBK001.001 Custom boot menu key
+### CBK001.001 Custom Boot Menu Key

 **Test description**

-This test aims to verify that the DUT is configured to use custom boot menu (if it exists) hotkey.
+This test aims to verify that the DUT is configured to use custom Boot Menu hotkey (if it exists).

 **Test configuration data**